Government of the Democratic Republic of Georgia in Exile: 1924 Uprising preparation

-International attention to Georgia
+International attention on Georgia

 The NGG attempted to bring Georgian affairs to international attention on numerous occasions.
 Several memoranda urging assistance for the cause of Georgian independence were sent to the British, French, and Italian governments as well as to the League of Nations, which adopted two resolutions, in 1922 and 1924, endorsing Georgia's sovereignty.
 Generally, however, the world largely neglected the violent Soviet conquest of Georgia.
 On 27 March 1921, the exiled Georgian government issued an appeal from their temporary offices in Istanbul to "all socialist parties and workers' organizations" of the world, protesting against the invasion of Georgia.
 The appeal was unheeded, though.
 Beyond passionate editorials in some Western newspapers and pleas for action from such Georgian sympathizers as Sir Oliver Wardrop, the international response to the events in Georgia was subdued.

 Death of Karlo Chkheidze and Noe Ramishvili

 The Georgian émigrés' hopes that the Great Powers intended to help had begun to subside.
 A loss was sustained by the Georgian émigrés when Karlo Chkheidze committed suicide in 1926 and Noe Ramishvili, the most energetic Georgian émigré politician and president of the first government of Democratic Republic of Georgia, was assassinated by a Bolshevik spy in 1930.